litmuschaos/litmus-docs/website/docs/user-guides/observe-workflow.md

 ## Analytics from the runs tab

-Once the workflow run execution completes, the user can click the **Show the analytics** option in the `Runs` tab of `Litmus Workflows` which opens up a [Workflow Dashboard](../user-guides/analyze-workflow) which can also be accessed from the Analytics section and is explained more [here](../user-guides/analyze-workflow).
+Once the workflow run execution completes, you can click the **Show the analytics** option in the `Runs` tab of `Litmus Workflows` which opens up a [Workflow Dashboard](../user-guides/analyze-workflow) which can also be accessed from the Analytics section and is explained more [here](../user-guides/analyze-workflow).
 This analytics can be crucial to analyse the Cron Workflows.

 ## Learn more